cubic1271/bro-plugin-instrumentation/README.md

 This plugin can collect information in three different forms:

 * Dump a collection of statistics after observing X packets / after Y seconds have elapsed.
 This is enabled via the Instrumentation::(Set)?Collection* set of methods.
-* _TODO_: Track statistics per-function / per-event.
+* Track statistics per-function / per-event.
 This is enabled via the Instrumentation::(Set)?Function* set of methods.
 * _TODO_: Build call-graphs (meant to be parsed by the graphviz 'dot' utility) to visualize what the code is doing.
 This is enabled via the Instrumentation::(Set)?CallGraph* set of methods.

 An example of writing statistics to a file called '/tmp/collection.out' for every 10000 observed packets: